It’s never too late

 — Bold choice.
 Let’s do it.

-In Sarah’s skilled hands, Marina became a different woman.
+In Sarah’s skilled hands, Mary became a different woman.
 She barely recognized herself in the mirror—a striking brunette stared back, though her face looked tired.

 Sarah said: